Khushnid/AtlassianHelper/README.md

             }
         }
     }
-}
 ```

 ## More
 See also:
-* [Integration Jira](https://github.com/Khushnid/IntergrationJira) - Example project, for how to use AtlassianHelper SPM
+* [Integration Jira](https://github.com/Khushnid/IntergrationJira) - Example project for how to use AtlassianHelper SPM